cbid71/my-openbao-playground/README.md

   kubernetes_ca_cert=\"$CA_CERT\""
 ```

-Prepare a very simple policy that we will use to define with your application pods are allowed to do :
+Then prepare a very simple `policy` that we will describe what your application pods are allowed to do on OpenBAO :

 ```
 # Read only in the path kv/secret/myapp/* on your openBAO secrets tree.